American lion: Description

+Panthera atrox had limb bones more robust than those of an African lion, and comparable in robustness to the bones of a brown bear; also its limbs were 10% longer than extant African lion in relation to skull length.
 About 80 American lion individuals have been recovered from the La Brea Tar Pits in Los Angeles, so their morphology is well known.
 Their features strongly resemble those of modern lions, but they were considerably larger, similar to P. spelaea and the Pleistocene Natodomeri lion of eastern Africa.

-Preserved skin remains found with skeletal material thought by its describers to be from the American lion in caves in the Argentine Patagonia indicate that the animal was reddish in color.
-Cave paintings from El Ceibo in the Santa Cruz Province of Argentina seem to confirm this, and reduce the possibility of confusion with fossil jaguars, as similar cave paintings accurately depict the jaguar as yellow in color.
+Preserved skin remains found with skeletal material considered by some to belong to the American lion found in caves in Patagonia is reddish in colour, though the attribution of Patagonian Panthera remains to P. atrox is highly controversial and not accepted by many authors.
+Preserved fur of the closely related P. spelaea found in Siberia is yellowish in colour, with cave art of European P. spelaea indicating that males lacked substantial manes unlike modern lions.
+These characteristics may also apply to P. atrox.

 Distribution

-The earliest lions known in the Americas south of Alaska are from the Sangamonian Stage – the last interglacial period – following which, the American lion spread from Alberta to Maryland, reaching as far south as Chiapas, Mexico.
+The earliest lions known in the Americas south of Alaska are from the Sangamonian Stage (equivalent to the global Last Interglacial ~130-115,000 years ago) during which American lions rapidly dispersed across North America, with their distribution ultimately ranging from Canada to southern Mexico and from California to the Atlantic coast.
 It was generally not found in the same areas as the jaguar, which favored forests over open habitats.
 It was absent from eastern Canada and the northeastern United States, perhaps due to the presence of dense boreal forests in the region.
+Farther south, fossilised remains of the American lion have been discovered in Extinction Cave, Belize.

 The American lion was formerly believed to have colonized northwestern South America as part of the Great American Interchange.
-However, the fossil remains found in the tar pits of Talara, Peru actually belong to an unusually large jaguar.
-On the other hand, fossils of a large felid from late Pleistocene localities in southern Chile and Argentina traditionally identified as an extinct subspecies of jaguar, Panthera onca mesembrina, have been reported to be remains of the American lion.
+Fossils of the American lion were reported from tar pits in Talara, Peru, however, the fossil remains actually belong to an unusually large jaguar.
+On the other hand, fossils of a large felid from late Pleistocene localities in southern Chile and Argentina traditionally identified as an extinct subspecies of jaguar, Panthera onca mesembrina, have been considered by some authors actually represent remains of the American lion, though this interpretation is highly controversial, with many authors favouring a jaguar attribution for these remains.